 Serious Felony.
 A serious felony requires the defendant to serve at least 85% of their sentence in State Prison.

-What are the Defenses to misdemeanor Criminal Threats?
+What are the Defenses to Felony Criminal Threats?

 The threat did not involve a crime that would result in death or great bodily injury